samuller/pgmerge/README.md

 [![Build Status](https://travis-ci.org/samuller/pgmerge.svg?branch=master)](https://travis-ci.org/samuller/pgmerge)
 [![PyPI version](https://badge.fury.io/py/pgmerge.svg)](https://badge.fury.io/py/pgmerge)

-This utility will read CSV files and *merge* each CSV's rows into a table of a PostgreSQL database.
-The merge process means that it will:
+This utility's main purpose is to manage a set of CSV files that correspond with tables in a PostgreSQL database.
+Each of these CSV files can then be *merged* into their table, meaning that the following process will occur (also called an *upsert* operation):

-* Import rows whose primary key doesn't yet exist.
+* Rows whose primary key don't yet exist in the table will be imported.
-* Update row values when the primary key already exists.
+* When the primary key already exists, row values will be updated.
-* Ignore unchanged or missing rows.

-This is also called an *upsert* operation as it performs either an update or an insert.
+* Rows that are missing or unchanged will be ignored.

-pgmerge can also export data in the same format expected for import.
+pgmerge can then also export data in the same format expected for import.

 These features allow you to move data between databases with the same schema to keep them up to date and in sync, although it does not cover handling deleted data.